DarielNunez/DarielNunez/README.md

 - Cybersecurity Tools (Metasploit, John the Ripper, Nmap, etc.)

 💡 I'm always learning more about system security, cloud security, and threat detection.

+📫 How to reach me:
+- Email: dariel8bo@gmail.com